Accessing the Library and Data from HTML

 - data-fsc-item-pid – This is the product ID code – string

 - data-fsc-item-quantity – Quantity of product in Order?
-Will default to 1 if not in order – numeric
+Will use the product's default quantity if not in order – numeric

 - data-fsc-item-quantity-value – Used in conjunction with 'closest' data-fsc-action="Update" will pass to API – numeric